macuriels/portfolio/content/project/international-sanctions-network/index.md

 {{< chart data="country-sanctions-sum" >}}

-From the line chart, we can see that these remained relatively low from 1950 to 1980.
+From the line chart, we can see that sanctions remained relatively low from 1950 to 1980.

-There’s a slight increase in the 80s, corresponding to Iran’s Hostage Crisis, the Soviet Invasion of Afghanistan, and Cold War Dynamics in general.
+There’s a slight increase in the 80s, corresponding to Iran’s Hostage Crisis, the Soviet Invasion of Afghanistan, and Cold War dynamics in general.

-Sanctions really pick up the pace from the turn of the millennia - which mostly corresponds to the sanctions following 9/11.
+Sanctions really pick up the pace at the turn of the millennia - which mostly corresponds to the sanctions following 9/11.

 Another notable spike in sanctions activity occurred in 2011, which involved a mixture of relevant international events, namely the Arab Spring Uprisings, the beginning of the Syrian Civil War, and the dictatorship in Libya.

-From there, the most prominent spike happens in 2022 and is a direct response of Western countries against Russia amidst its invasion of Ukraine.
+From there, the most prominent spike happens in 2021-2022.
+Besides the response of Western countries against Russia amidst its invasion of Ukraine, this timeframe also includes human rights violations against Uyghurs in China and a military coup in Myanmar.

 ---

 # Network Analysis

-After generating a list of nodes and edges, the network is generated using a simple repulsion-attraction algorithm, i.e., related nodes will be closer together, and more connected nodes will be in the center.
+After generating a list of nodes and edges, the network is generated using a simple repulsion-attraction algorithm, i.e., countries with more relationships will be brought together while less connected countries will be pushed away.

-The network is also stylized by increasing the node size according to its degree; the edge width corresponds to the times a sanctioning relationship has occurred; and the colors behind the flags represent the continents.
+The network also includes arrows showing who sanctioned whom; is stylized by increasing the node size according to its degree; the edge width corresponds to the times a sanctioning relationship has occurred; and the colors behind the flags represent the continents.

 {{% callout note %}}